okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 **Changelog:**

 * Apr 10, 2018: Updated to use Spring Boot 1.5.12, Okta Spring Boot Starter 0.4.0, and Okta React 1.0.0.
-See the code changes in the example app on GitHub: [master branch](https://github.com/oktadeveloper/spring-boot-react-example/pull/3), [okta branch](https://github.com/oktadeveloper/spring-boot-react-example/pull/2).
+You can see the code changes in the example app via pull requests on GitHub: [master#3](https://github.com/oktadeveloper/spring-boot-react-example/pull/3), [okta#2](https://github.com/oktadeveloper/spring-boot-react-example/pull/2).
 Changes to this article can be viewed in [okta/okta.github.io#1942](https://github.com/okta/okta.github.io/pull/1942).